Ryan-Red/ryan-red.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Here's a curated list of some of my projects.
+Click on a project to learn more about it!
 nav: true
 nav_order: 3
 display_categories: [robotics, fun]